JoinColony/coding-challenge-events-list/README.md

 The events and logs you'll be using come from the [Colony Network](https://github.com/JoinColony/colonyNetwork) smart contracts deployment on the Ethereum Mainnet.

-To make access easy to the above data, we've built an open-source library that interacts with the network contracts and which provides a more easy to use experience: [colonyJS](https://github.com/JoinColony/colonyJS).
+To make access easy to the above data, we've built an open-source library that interacts with the network contracts and provides an easier to use experience: [colonyJS](https://github.com/JoinColony/colonyJS).

 ### Events